Have We Lost the Concept of Sin?

 "I never thought about (using the word 'sinners'), but I probably don't.
 Most people already know what they're doing wrong.
 When I get them to church, I want to tell them that you can change."

-The problem with this statement is that people can't change, no matter how many pep talks we hear or self-help books we read (Rom 7:14-20).
-When the apostles asked Jesus, "How can man be saved?", he replied "With man this is impossible, but not with God; all things are possible with God.
+There are two immediately obvious problems with this statement.
+The first is that, while some might know they're doing wrong, most who have never heard the true Gospel (such as those who listen exclusively to Mr Osteen) would say that they're basically a "good person", so even if they've done some bad stuff, God will surely still let them into Heaven, not realizing that the slightest sin will keep them out.
+The second problem is that people can't change, no matter how many pep talks we hear or self-help books we read (Rom 7:14-20).
+When the apostles asked Jesus, "How can man be saved?", He replied "With man this is impossible, but not with God; all things are possible with God.
 (Mk 10:27)".
 God doesn't want to you to "become a better you" or to "live your best life now".
 He wants to make you a new you and give you an new life.

 Therefore, if anyone is in Christ, he is a new creation; the old has gone, the new has come!
 (2Cor 5:17).